LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

 SECTION 2.
 Special Meetings.

-Telecommunications Meetings and Actions By Consent.
-The Board of Directors may permit any and or all Directors to participate in a special meeting through the use of any means of communication by which all directors participating are able to simultaneously hear each other during the meeting.
-A director participating in a meeting pursuant to this section is deemed to be present in person at the meeting.
+b) The Board of Trustees may permit trustees to attend and participate in a special meeting through the use of any means of communication by which all trustees participating are able to simultaneously hear each other during the meeting.
+A trustee participating in a meeting pursuant to this section is deemed to be present in person at the meeting.